 The average concentration of total mercury in the Sacramento River at Freeport is 4.5 ng/L (Table 6F-4).
 A maximum concentration of 89 ng/L, reported on October 15, 1996, was the only value that exceeded the lowest CTR criterion (50 ng/L) in the available data between 1994 and 2015.
 Sacramento River concentrations of total mercury returned to typical conditions by the time another sample was collected less than two weeks later (i.e., 4.2 ng/L on October 26, 1996).
-Sites Reservoir releases, with the short-term reasonable worst-case total mercury concentration of 3.6 ng/L, indicate that expected concentrations would be consistent with or below the historical average total mercury concentration entering the Delta from the Sacramento River.

-Long-term average methylmercury concentrations in the Sacramento River at Freeport are 0.069 ng/L (Table 6F-6).
-Sites releases would be substantially diluted by the Sacramento River when they reach the Delta, but there could be slightly increased methylmercury concentrations based on releases from Sites containing methylmercury concentrations of 0.16 to 0.24 ng/L in the short-term, and 0.08 to 0.12 ng/L in the long-term when concentrations stabilize (Table 6F-3).
+Sites Reservoir releases, with the short-term reasonable worst-case total mercury concentration of 3.8 ng/L, indicate that concentrations are expected to be consistent with or below the historical average total mercury concentrations in the Sacramento River at Freeport are 0.069 ng/L (Table 6F-6).
+Sites releases would be substantially diluted by the Sacramento River, but there could be slightly increased methylmercury concentrations based on releases from Sites containing methylmercury concentrations of 0.2 to 0.3 ng/L in the short-term, and 0.1 to 0.15 ng/L in the long-term when concentrations stabilize (Table 6F-3).
 The effects associated with potential increases in methylmercury concentrations entering the Delta are discussed as part of the quantitative analysis below.